1c-syntax/bsl-language-server/docs/en/diagnostics/NumberOfOptionalParams.md

 | `Code smell` | `BSL`<br/>`OS` | `Minor` | `Нет` | `30` | `standard`<br/>`brainoverload` |

-## TODO PARAMS
+## <TODO PARAMS>

 ## Description

-# Limit number of optional parameters in method

 It is not recommended to declare many parameters in functions (best practice to use not more than seven parameters).
 Meanwhile there should not be many parameters with default values set (best practice to have not more than three such parameters).
 Otherwise code readability decreases.
 For example it is easy to make a mistake in number of commas passing optional parameters.

 If need to pass many parameters to a function, it is recommended to group same-type parameters into one or more composite parameters of type Structure.

-#### Example
+## Examples

 Incorrect: